|1||Peshawar, Khyber Pakhtunkhwa|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Raiwind air is currently 6 times above WHO exposure recommendation
+PM2.5 concentration in Raiwind is currently 8.6 times the WHO annual air quality guideline value

 Moderate 97 US AQI